 Semester 2 (March – August, Year 1) – Advanced

-The student will also be able to choose one of the two optional modules, which are (i) Fish Quality – Environmental and Genetic Components; and (ii) Environmental Impact Assessment for Aquaculture Projects.
+The student will also be able to choose one of two optional modules, which are (i) Fish Quality – Environmental and Genetic Components; and (ii) Environmental Impact Assessment for Aquaculture Projects.

 Semester 3 – (September to February, Year 2) – Advanced

 The third semester is based at the University of Nantes in France and focuses on bivalve and crustacean aquaculture and marine product safety.
-This semester is based on two compulsory modules and tow optional modules.
+This semester comprises on two compulsory modules and two optional modules.
 The compulsory modules have a particular focus on shellfish reproductive cycles, development of early life stages, metamorphoses and postlarval critical developmental stages, focus on gill development, functions and performance in suspension-feeders, accessory feeding structures and functions, growth including physiological processes, net energy balance and modelling, analysis of the food sources in the environment: spatio-temporal variability, ecosystem carrying capacity, trophic competition, infectious diseases: characteristics and management and the economics of shellfish production.
 In addition, the marine product safety module focuses on toxic fungi and microalgae, including their identification, ecology and relevance to the aquaculture industry, plus chemical pollutants and their bioaccumulation and ecotoxicity in marine products and public health implications such as biomonitoring, methodologies and regulation.

-The student will also be able to choose one of the two optional modules, which are (i) Refinement and Development of Marine Natural Products and (ii) Food Composition, Trophic Transfer and Human Nutrition.
+The student will also be able to choose one of two optional modules, which are (i) Refinement and Development of Marine Natural Products and (ii) Food Composition, Trophic Transfer and Human Nutrition.

 Semester 4 (February – July, Year 2) – Research Project

-The Research Project module will be completed in a subject area which complements your choice of modules up to this point.
+The research dissertation module will be completed in a subject area which complements your choice of modules up to this point.
 These projects can be lab-based or field based with one of our 4 core partners (SAMS-UHI, the Universities of Crete, Nantes or Radboud) or with one of our international Associated Partners.
 All the projects must involve data analysis and the production of a report.
 Successful completion of this module, together with the preceding foundation and advanced modules, will qualify the student for an Erasmus Mundus Joint Master Degree.